Skip to main content

 If a Group, District or County/Area/Region has a Designated Fund and wishes to give details in the accounts, this can be done:

-• by description given in the Trustees' Report
+• by description given in the Trustees' Annual Report

 • by a note attached to the accounts

-Restricted Funds: These are not Endowment Funds but are Funds where the trustees are bound by conditions that have either been imposed by donors, or by the terms of an appeal.
+Restricted Funds: These are funds (other than Endowment Funds – see below) where the trustees are bound by conditions that have either been imposed by donors, or by the terms of an appeal.
 Therefore the fund can only be spent in line with the restriction.
 It is important that these funds are kept separate from both the Unrestricted Funds and the Endowment Funds and therefore a separate column is provided.

 Endowment Funds: These are funds that the trustees are unable to currently spend.
 Often the funds can only be spent once specified conditions have been met and in many instances they have to be held indefinitely.
 It is important that these funds are kept separate from both the Unrestricted Funds and the Restricted Funds and therefore a separate column is provided.